coin100-dao/coin100Web3/chatGpt.md

 provide full logic and rebalncing and dynamic proice tracking code production ready Implement logic to adjust COIN100 price based on fetched data also there is no more mumbai test net ... its amoy

+remember it's 2024 so make sure you find the latest libs versions ... make sure all the libs you import exist so search some data first